Orange County Child Custody Attorneys

 - Physical custody is the physical placement of the child or how much time they spend with each parent.
 Visitation is the amount of time each parent spends with a child, therefore it falls into the umbrella of physical custody.

-- Legal custody is the ability to make decision for the health, wealth, welfare, safety of the child.
-For example, making decision regarding their medical treatment, the school they go to, their faith, how they dress, and more.
+- Legal custody is the ability to decide for the health, welfare, and safety of the child.
+For example, deciding on their medical treatment, the school they go to, their faith, how they dress, and more.

 Visitation is limited to physical custody and is primarily determined by a best interest test.
 These are called “best interest factors” and they include factors such as: